SADEInnovations/slackbot-sharepoint-excel-reader/README.md

 1. type serverless deploy
 2. When its ready, it will give you an endpoint looking something like "https://6psdswxvx2.execute-api.eu-north-1.amazonaws.com/dev/slack/events"
-> If you do serverless remove at some point, do the next parts again.
 3. Copy the endpoint and go to [Slack api](https://api.slack.com/apps/)
     - Select your app
     - Paste the given endpoint to: